isaac-sim/IsaacLab/docs/source/tutorials/00_sim/spawn_prims.rst

 It allows describing 3D scenes in a hierarchical manner, similar to a file system.
 Since USD is a comprehensive framework, we recommend reading the `USD documentation`_ to learn more about it.

-For completion, we introduce the must know concepts of USD in this tutorial.
+For completeness, we introduce the must know concepts of USD in this tutorial.

 * **Primitives (Prims)**: These are the basic building block of a USD scene.
 They can be thought of as nodes in a scene graph.
 Each node can be a mesh, a light, a camera, or a transform.
 It can also be a group of other prims under it.